Zeta Tau Alpha: Symbols

+Zeta Tau Alpha's flower is the white violet, chosen by Ruby Leigh Orgain for its connection to the ancient Greeks as well as the prevalence of such flowers in Virginia.
+While the specific varietal of violet is not named, depictions of the flower show that it is based on the Viola canadensis which is native to Virginia.

 The five-pointed crown is the primary official symbol of the fraternity.
-The meaning of the crown is revealed to members during the initiation service and members may use either the official logo crown or the crown used on the Coat of Arms.
+The meaning of the crown is revealed to members during the initiation service and members may use either the official logo crown or the crown used on the coat of arms.
 The strawberry is also used as a secondary symbol.
-The strawberry's significance came to be when Mary Campbell Jones Batte was gifted a basket of strawberries from an admirer.
+The strawberry's significance originated from a gift of a basket of strawberries to member Mary Campbell Jones Batte.
 Through that gift, the founders resolved to host their first social gathering and become recognized on campus.

-Themis

-Patron Goddess

 In addition, the founders chose Themis as their patron goddess to represent the fraternity.
 In Greek tradition, Themis represents "divine justice" and was seated beside Zeus to give counsel and gather assemblies.
 She also served as an Oracle of Delphi.
 In addition to being a wife of Zeus, she was the daughter of Uranus and Gaea and the mother of the Horae and the Moirai.
 In some depictions, she is the mother of Prometheus.
 She is often depicted holding a sword of justice and the scales of law.

-Official Publication
+Publication

-Themis is also the name of 's official publication.
-Adopted in the 1903 National Convention, the award-winning publication regularly features collegiate and alumnae chapter news, photos and achievements.
-Originally provided as a newspaper, Themis is now a quarterly magazine sent out to all members of ZTA.

-The Creed of Zeta Tau Alpha
+Themis is the name of the fraternity's publication, first published in 1903.

+Creed and pillars

-Written by Shirley Kreasan Strout and adopted at the 1928 National Convention, the Creed of Zeta Tau Alpha is the embodiment of the organization's values.
-Per tradition, every chapter meeting of Zeta Tau Alpha opens with members reciting the Creed together.To realize that within our grasp, in Zeta Tau Alpha, lies the opportunity to learn those things which will ever enrich and ennoble our lives; to be true to ourselves, and to those within and without our circle;
+Written by Shirley Kreasan Strout and adopted at the 1928 national convention, the creed of Zeta Tau Alpha is the embodiment of the organization's values.
+Per tradition, every chapter meeting of Zeta Tau Alpha opens with members reciting the creed together.To realize that within our grasp, in Zeta Tau Alpha, lies the opportunity to learn those things which will ever enrich and ennoble our lives; to be true to ourselves and to those within and without our circle;

 To think in terms of all mankind and our service in the world;

 To be steadfast, strong, and clean of heart and mind, remembering that since the thought is father to the deed, only that which we would have manifested in our experience should be entertained in thought;

 To find satisfaction in being, rather than seeming, thus strengthening in us the higher qualities of the spirit;

 To prepare for service and learn the nobility of serving, thereby earning the right to be served; to seek understanding that we might gain true wisdom; to look for the good in everyone;

 To see beauty, with its enriching influence; to be humble in success, and without bitterness in defeat;